New Finance, Public Health Policy Major Proposals Presented to Faculty

 Nyiwul responded, explaining how the finance major would differ from economics. “[Students] themselves already identified that the economics degree they’re going to get here is not going to serve them well in the finance world.”
 He also emphasized that the finance major would involve more quantitative-focused courses.

-After other questions, Iuliano introduced health science chair Amy Dailey and public policy department chair Anne Douds, who presented the public health science major.
+After other questions, Iuliano introduced health science chair Amy Dailey and public policy department chair Anne Douds, who presented the public health policy major.

 “This will be a B.A., and we believe that we can start this as soon as possible, so students could declare this major during the 2025-26 year,” said Dailey.